Hidden vibrational bistability revealed by intrinsic fluctuations of a carbon nanotube

-The analysis of noise-induced switching in continuous dynamical systems is simpler when the switching rate is much smaller than the relaxation rate.
-A noise-driven system then spends most of the time fluctuating about one or the other of its stable states.
-The characteristic correlation time $t_r$ of these fluctuations is the dynamical relaxation time (or the correlation time of the noise, which we assume to be shorter than $t_r$).
+Noise-induced switching is well-defined if the switching rate is much smaller than the relaxation rate.
+A noise-driven system then spends most of the time fluctuating about one of its stable states.
+The characteristic correlation time $t_r$ of these fluctuations is the dynamical relaxation time or the correlation time of the noise.
 Occasionally there occur large outbursts of noise that lead to switching between the states.
 The typical time between such outbursts is much larger than $t_r$, whereas the duration of the switching event itself is comparable to $t_r$.
 Therefore the switching events are expected to be uncorrelated and described by the Poissonian statistics.

-In order to detect interstate switching events when the switching rate is much smaller than the relaxation rate, one would need to set a threshold.
-Such threshold is related to but does not coincide with the basin boundary of the two stable states.
-Obtaining it requires separating the trajectories of random motion in which the system moves comparatively far in phase space from the initially occupied state but quickly comes back to it.
-For example, for a particle in a double-well potential, a trajectory that reaches the barrier top does not necessarily leads to switching.
-Here, even in the simplest case of fluctuations induced by white noise, to find the switching rate one has to set up a threshold sufficiently far beyond the barrier top with respect to the initially occupied state, as has been known since the classical work of Kramers \cite{Kramers1940}.
+In order to detect interstate switching events, one would need to set a threshold, which is related to but does not coincide with the basin boundary of the two states.
+For a particle in a double-well potential, reaching the barrier top does not necessarily lead to switching\MD{, as the system can go back to the initially occupied well}.
+Even in the simplest case of fluctuations induced by white noise, to find the switching rate one has to set up a threshold sufficiently far beyond the barrier top with respect to the initially occupied state, as has been known since the classical work of Kramers \cite{Kramers1940}.
 It is clear from the above arguments that the thresholds for transitions between different states should not coincide, cf. \cite{Dykman1991}.
+Hence, we introduce two amplitude thresholds, $R{}_{L}$ and $R_{H}$, see Fig.~\ref{fig:switching}(a).
+If the system was fluctuating about $R{}=0$ and its trajectory crossed $R{}_{H}$, we assume that it has switched to the large-amplitude state.
+On the other hand, if the system was fluctuating about the large-amplitude state and its trajectory $R{}(t)$ crossed $R{}_{L}$, it has switched to the $R{}=0$-state.
+With the above definition, the dwell (residence) times $\tau_\text{up}$ and $\tau_\text{down}$ are the times spent in the zero- and large-amplitude states, respectively, before the system switches.
+The time intervals $\tau_\mathrm{up}$ and $\tau_\mathrm{down}$ are shown in Fig~\ref{fig:switching}(b) by the red and blue thick bars, respectively.
+The region between $R{}_{H}$ and $R{}_{L}$ contains the separatrix.
+The experimental data do not allow us to find it.